Aggravated DWI Lawyer

 Penalties for Aggravated DWI – Visit the website of the Department of Motor Vehicles for New York State to learn more about the penalties for alcohol or drug-related violations.

-Finding the Best New York City Defense Attorney for an Aggravated DWI
+Finding The Best New York City Defense Attorney For An Aggravated DWI

 With such severe penalties, you want a strong defense.
 At Greco Neyland, PC, we will carefully investigate your case.
 For instance, we may be able to challenge whether police had reasonable suspicion to make a traffic stop, which could result in your arrest being thrown out.
 We can challenge DWI tests, such as all field sobriety tests administered to you.